Murders, fraud, a hitman plot: Alex Murdaugh’s spectacular fall from grace

 Paul was allegedly drunk driving a boat when he crashed it, throwing his friend Ms Beach to her death.

-He was charged with boating under the influence and faced up to 25 years in prison but was killed before his trial, with rumours instantly swirling that the incident was in some way connected to Paul’s death.
+He was charged with boating under the influence and faced up to 25 years in prison but was killed before his trial.
+Rumours instantly swirled that the incident was in some way connected to Paul’s death.

 An investigation has also been reopened into a third mystery death connected to the Murdaugh family.

-Stephen Smith, 19, was found dead in a road from blunt force trauma to the head in 2015.
+Stephen Smith, 19, was found dead in the middle of the road from blunt force trauma to the head in 2015.

-His death was officially ruled a hit-and-run but the victim’s family have long doubted this version of events and said that rumours swirled in the community that a “Murdaugh boy” may have been involved.
+His death was officially ruled a hit-and-run but the victim’s family have long doubted this version of events and said that there were murmurings in the community that a “Murdaugh boy” may have been involved.

 Decades-long opioid addiction